 Next, we let our readers know that SIDS is something parents can prevent and that the content will tell them how.
 That would tend to be an irresistible lure to parents, who, more than anything, want to keep their babies safe.

 Last, but not least, we offered intrigue.
 There are safe sleep methods, but lots of parents don’t want to use them.
-By now, your readers should be scratching their heads in wonderment: If there are sleep methods that prevents SIDS, why on earth wouldn’t parents want to use them?
+By now, your readers should be scratching their heads in wonderment: If there are sleep methods that prevent SIDS, why on earth wouldn’t parents want to use them?
 You’ve sunk the hook in deep by providing your readers with just enough information to make them want to learn more.

 When you share depends on where you share; for instance, whether you share on Facebook or Twitter.
 It’s widely accepted that the best time for Facebook shares is at 3:00 pm on Wednesday, and apparently, it doesn’t even matter what time zone you live in.
 However, if you have the resources to test your optimal sharing times, you probably should.

-Here, you can see that a blog post has been scheduled for a Wednesday at 15:00 (military time for 3:00 pm), since our main audience is on Facebook:
+Here you can see that a blog post has been scheduled for a Wednesday at 15:00 (military time for 3:00 pm) since our main audience is on Facebook:

 On a good day, we’ll stagger shares to other social media networks so our blog posts are shared at the optimal time for each network.
 But, of course, there are exceptions to every rule.
-If there’s a breaking story, it makes sense to break it immediately – before someone else does – even if it means posting it on a social media-dead Sunday at the “wrong” time of day.
-And, in that case, we share it all over the place: Facebook, Twitter, Google+, StumbleUpon, you name it.
+If there’s a breaking story, it makes sense to break it immediately — before someone else does — even if it means posting it on a social media-dead Sunday at the “wrong” time of day.
+And, in that case, we share it all over the place: Facebook, Twitter, Mix, you name it.
 Wherever one can share, that’s where you’ll find us.

 Curious about the best time to share on Instagram?
 Here’s a video with the answer:

 Want to double, triple, or even quadruple your reach?
 Tag an influencer on your share.
 Sue Atkins has a huge following, much larger than that of my organization’s blog.
-By tagging her, we hope to reach not only our audience, but her own substantial readership, as well.
+By tagging her, we hope to reach not only our audience but her own substantial readership, as well.

 If you fail to give credit where credit is due, you risk annoying your friends by abusing their goodwill.
 Basically, it makes you look bad.
 You’ve ripped off their content without so much as a fare-thee-well.

-5. Respond to Every Comment
+5. Respond to every comment

 When you respond to a comment, you forge a connection with your reader.
 It’s a little like writing thank you notes.
 If you write a nice, new, personal note to everyone who sends you a present for a special occasion, it says something about you to the gift giver.
 It says you’re gracious.
-It says you appreciate the effort that person made on your behalf.
+It says you appreciate the effort the person made on your behalf.
 It makes them feel noticed.
 And that builds your relationship.

 What comes next?
 DUH.
-They’ll want to share you – or the closest thing to you – your content – with their friends.
+They’ll want to share you (or the closest thing to you — your content) with their friends.

-6. Seek out New and Appropriate Venues for Sharing Content
+6. Seek out new and appropriate venues for sharing content

 As an early adopter of Pinterest, I created a board there for blog pieces, not really knowing if it would generate any extra page views for us.
 But hey!
 There’s nothing to lose, right?
-So we stuck with it, and sure enough, people began re-pinning these article posts:
+So we stuck with it, and sure enough, people began repinning these article posts:

-One blog piece in particular seemed to generate lots of traffic, with perfect strangers re-pinning the pin for that piece.
+One blog piece in particular seemed to generate lots of traffic, with perfect strangers repinning the pin for that piece.
 That blog post ended up with more page views than any other piece posted to the blog.
 The success of this piece is no doubt due to this risk-free gamble with Pinterest.

 The result?
 A huge win!

-7. Issue a Call to Action
+7. Issue a call to action

-If you take care and save “the call” for when it’s really important, it actually will mean something, and your readers will rise to the fore as they did with this post that generated so much organic reach:
+If you take care and save “the call” for when it’s really important, it will actually mean something, and your readers will rise to the fore as they did with this post that generated so much organic reach: